Category Archives: Deaf

 9) “It doesn’t matter.”

 Oh, my lord.
 You did NOT just say that to me.
-You did not just repeat something a mere three times before giving up and saying it doesn’t matter.
-If it didn’t matter why say it to me in the first place?
-Now that’s going to bug me.
-Just write it down!
-And thanks, for the boost to my self-esteem that you can’t be bothered and you’d rather give up trying with me altogether.
 Do you have any idea how many times and how many people have said that to me, to deaf people, the world over?
 Effectively, what you’re saying is “it doesn’t matter if YOU haven’t understood.”

 10) “Why are you ignoring me?”